There are so many different kinds of

 Photoshop though, I would recommend getting yourself up to speed

-on at least the basics (through a different educational option), so you
+on at least the basics (through a different educational option), so

 can comprehend what’s going on.